GPenet/Sk_S17VB/README.md

 The three pass process is modified and only bands are searched for more than 6 clues The entry builder is slightly modified

-Three text files containing the results of the search for known 17s re included.
+Three text files containing the results of the search for known 17s are included.

 For each known the line contains the found 17 grid